mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 The main principle of the ESP Header Compression Profile (EHCP) is to avoid sending information that has already been shared by the peers.
 Different profiles and technologies, such as those defined by {{!RFC4301}} and {{!RFC4303}}, ensure that ESP can be tailored to various network requirements and security policies.
 However, ESP is not optimized for bandwidth efficiency because it has been designed as a general-purpose protocol.
 EHCP aims to address this by leveraging a profile, expressed via the SCHC architecture, to optimize the ESP header sizes for better efficiency in constrained environments.

-Figure {{fig-arch}} illustrates the integration of SCHC into the IPsec stack, detailing the different layers and components involved in the compression and decompression processes.
+{{fig-arch}} illustrates the integration of SCHC into the IPsec stack, detailing the different layers and components involved in the compression and decompression processes.
 The diagram is divided into two entities, each representing an endpoint of a communication link.

-Rules for compression are derived from parameters associated with the Security Association (SA) and agreed upon via IKEv2 {{!RFC7296}}, as well as specific compression parameters defined for IKEv2 in {{!I-D.mglt-ipsecme-ikev2-diet-esp-extension}}.
+Rules for compression are derived from parameters associated with the Security Association (SA) and agreed upon via IKEv2 {{!RFC7296}}, as well as specific compression parameters designated as Attributes for Rules Generation (AfRG) (see {{sec-afrg}}).
+These AfRGs are also agreed upon via IKEv2 in {{!I-D.ietf-ipsecme-ikev2-diet-esp-extension}}.

-Upon establishing the SA, Diet-ESP uses the parameters listed in Table {{tab-ehc-ctx-esp}} for derivation of the SoR applicable to each SCHC stratum.
+Upon establishing the SA, Diet-ESP uses the AfRGs listed in {{tab-ehc-ctx-esp}} for derivation of the SoR applicable to each SCHC stratum.
 The collection of rules are then used for the SCHC Context initialization.
-The reference column in Table {{tab-ehc-ctx-esp}} indicates the source where the parameter value is defined.
+The reference column in {{tab-ehc-ctx-esp}} indicates the source where the parameter value is defined.
 The C/D column specifies in which of the SCHC strata the parameter is being used.

-EHCP defines three SCHC strata for compression: IIPC, CTEC, and EEC.
+EHCP defines three SCHC strata for compression: Inner IP Compression (IIPC), Clear Text ESP Compression (CTEC), and Encrypted ESP Compression (EEC).
 The compression operations for each stratum are described in {{sec-iipc}}, {{sec-ctec}}, and {{sec-eec}}.

-Note that additional compression could be performed, especially on the inner IP packet—for example, to include the TCP layer.
-However, this profile limits the scope of the compression to the inner IP headers and UDP headers when available.
+EHCP essentially limits the scope of the compression to the inner IP headers and specific fields such as ports and checksums of transports like UDP, UDP-Lite, TCP, SCTP.
 Further and more specific compression profiles may be defined in the future to cover compression of headers of different upper layer protocols.

 At the receiver endpoint, the decompression of the inbound packet follows a reverse process.
 First, the Encrypted ESP C/D (EEC) decompresses the encrypted ESP header fields.
 After the ESP packet is decrypted, the Clear Text ESP C/D (CTEC) decompresses the Clear Text fields of the ESP packet.

-Note that implementations MAY differ from the architectural description but it is assumed the outputs will be the same.
+Note that implementations MAY differ from the architectural description but it is assumed that the outputs will be the same.

 ~~~